 |Award title||Graduate Certificate in Critical Care Nursing (Emergency)|

 |Year & campus||2022 — Parkville|

 |Fees information||Subject EFTSL, level, discipline and census date|

 |Duration||12 months part-time|

 The Graduate Certificate in Critical Care Nursing (Emergency) is a 50 credit-point, part-time, clinical coursework program of one year's duration.
-Students typically take six subjects across the year including two 12.5 and four 6.25 subjects.
+Students typically undertake four 12.5 credit point subjects across the year.

 The course provides students with a sound understanding of the theoretical knowledge and scientific advances that underpin care management of patients requiring specialist emergency care.